Bthom024/DS_Final_Project_BWT/README.md

 ### Commit Update 4/28/25
 Committed the final project presentation for the capstone project detailing all major methods, models and results.
+Committed the final project report for the capstone project.